zgulde/cods/docs/faq.md

 ## How do I setup a new site?

-See the README or the deployment guide for more detailed instructions, but in short (assuming the server is already setup and provisioned):
+See the README or the deployment guide for more detailed instructions, but in short (assuming the server is already setup and provisioned) (this assumes the new site you want to deploy is a spring boot application):

 1. Do any necessary DNS record configuration